knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 **Paper submission**

 Each participating team must submit, together with their final results, a short 2-4 pages paper describing their solution.
-This paper must follow the IEEE specifications ( Latex and Word templates) and will be peer reviewed following the FG 2019 standards.
+This paper must follow the IEEE specifications ([Latex](http://fg2019.org/wp-content/uploads/2018/06/FG2019_latex_template.zip) (Please create the pdf using FGfinalcopy) and [Word](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/Conference-template-A4.doc) templates) and will be peer reviewed following the FG 2019 standards.
 The accepted papers will be included in the FG 2019 workshop proceedings.

 **License**